rslint/rslint/README.md

 - Completely error tolerant and fast parser
 - Lossless tree used for stylistic linting
 - TOML config (json will be allowed too), (TOML implemented, json not yet)
+- Incremental reparsing and native file watching support (WIP, see #16)

 ## Planned